couchbase/couchbase-python-client/README.md

 - [Couchbase Server](http://couchbase.com/download)
 - You may need a C++ compiler supporting C++ 17 and Python development files, unless a binary wheel is available for your platform.
-Currently, wheels are only available on Windows for Python 3.7, 3.8, 3.9 and 3.10.
-We will endeavor to add more wheels for other platforms in the near future.
+Currently, wheels are available on Windows and MacOS for Python 3.7, 3.8, 3.9 and 3.10.
+We are working on providing manylinux wheels in the near future.
-- cmake (version >= 3.17), unless a binary wheel is available for your platform.
+- CMake (version >= 3.17), unless a binary wheel is available for your platform.
 - Git, unless a binary wheel is available for your platform.
 - OpenSSL is now required for the 4.x Python SDK.
+- If using the Twisted Framework and the txcouchbase API, Twisted >= 21.7.0 is required.

 ## Debian and Ubuntu<a id="pre-deb-ubuntu"></a>